Poster Session Instructions

 Come to class:

-• With hard copies of your pages as described below (I will bring poster boards and tape)
+• With hard copies of your pages as described below (I will bring poster boards and tape or push pins)

-• Dress professionally or semi professionally (if you want more details look up “business professional” or “business casual”)
+• Dress professionally or semi professionally (if you want details, look up “business professional” or “business casual”)

 • Be ready to present your project in one or two minutes and to answer questions

 To make a simple poster I will have you print out a set of pages.
-When you come to class, I will have you tape the pages on the poster board.
+When you come to class, I will have you attach the pages on the poster board.

 Some recommendations: